-- Buy a standardized Medigap policy from your current Medigap insurance company that offers the same or fewer benefits than your current Medicare SELECT policy.
-If you've had your Medicare SELECT policy for more than 6 months, you won't have to answer any medical questions. - Use your guaranteed issue right to buy any Plan A, B, C, D, F, G, K, or L that's sold in your state by any insurance company.
+- Buy a standardized Medigap policy from your current Medigap insurance company as long as it offers the same (or fewer) benefits as your current Medicare SELECT policy.
+If you've had your Medicare SELECT policy for more than 6 months, you won't have to answer any medical questions. - Use your guaranteed issue right to switch to Medigap Plan A, B, C, D, F, G, K, or L that's sold by an insurance company in your state or the state you're moving to.

 Note: Plans C and F are no longer available to people new to Medicare on or after January 1, 2020.
-However, if you were eligible for Medicare before January 1, 2020, but not yet enrolled, you may be able to buy Plan C or Plan F. People new to Medicare on or after January 1, 2020, have the right to buy Plans D and G instead of Plans C and F.
+However, if you were eligible for Medicare before January 1, 2020, but haven't yet enrolled, you may be able to buy Plan C or Plan F. People new to Medicare on or after January 1, 2020, have the right to buy Plan D or G instead of Plan C or F.

-Your state may provide additional Medigap rights.
-Call your State Health Insurance Assistance Program (SHIP) or State Department of Insurance for more information.
-Go to pages 47-78 for their phone numbers.
+You may have additional rights under state law.
+Call your State Health Insurance Assistance Program (SHIP) or State Insurance Department for more information.